Dream Symbols Dictionary

 The moon symbolizes femininity, intuition, and natural cycles.
 It also represents hidden aspects of the self and deep emotions.

 Ask yourself: Am I listening to my intuition?
-What cycles are passing through my life?

 Mountain